What is an industrial disease or injury?

-The hazard will vary according to the type of work being carried out, but it could be a harmful substance, such as dust or fumes, a harmful activity, such as using a vibrating tool of some sort, or a harmful environment, such as one that is very loud.
+These hazards vary according to the type of work being carried out, but they could involve harmful substances, such as chemicals, dust or fumes; or harmful activities such as using vibrating tools or machinery; or harmful environments, such as one that is very loud.

 - Asbestos-related diseases such as mesothelioma or asbestosis